fayizshaffaq/.git_dotfiles_dir/Documents/pensive/linux/Important Notes/Performance/Performance Tuning.md

 > [!NOTE] Installation
 > `turbostat` is part of the `linux-tools` package.
 You may need to install it first:
 > ```bash
-> sudo pacman -S linux-tools
+> sudo pacman -S --needed linux-tools
 > ```

 *   **Monitor CPU Package Power:**